FredKSchott/snowpack/www/_template/guides/svelte.md

 ## Adding a simple counter

-In a previous step we demonstrated the built in Hot Module Replacement (HMR) from `@snowpack/plugin-svelte`, but what about the Fast Refresh?
+A previous step demonstrated the built in Hot Module Replacement (HMR) from `@snowpack/plugin-svelte`, but what about the Fast Refresh?
 Fast Refresh preserves state when you're developing, so you can see how your code changes affect the code that's running live in the browser.
 In this step you'll add a simple timer with a state based on the seconds on the page so you can see Fast Refresh in action.

 Svelte components include component specific scripts in a `<script>` tag.
-Let's add the counter here in `App.svelte` between the `<scripe>` tags:
+Add the counter here in `App.svelte` between the `<scripe>` tags:

 ```js
 <script>